ucla-data-science-center/lc-data-curation-foundations/_episodes/01-overview.md

 Statistical reproducibility relies on the application of appropriate statistical methods to yield defensible results.
 Studies that suffer from statistical irreproducibility have weaknesses in the statistical methods and analysis, which precludes the possibility of repeating the study and yielding the same results.

 Because of the impossibility of studying perpetually-changing conditions of the Earth’s climate system, climate scientists test the reliability of their global temperature projections using a coordinated model intercomparison strategy.
 With this strategy, researchers run different computational models using the same data inputs and then compare the results produced by each model.
 Agreement among models demonstrates statistical reproducibility, which suggests the reliability of results.
-Disagreement, on the other hand, may indicate misapplication of model algorithms or problematic model design.
+Disagreement, on the other hand, may indicate misapplication of model algorithms or problematic model design indicative of statistical irreproducibility.

 ### Computational Reproducibility